Abraham Isaac Kook: Chief Rabbi of Jerusalem

 In March 1924, in an effort to raise funds for Torah institutions in Palestine and Europe, Kook travelled to America with Rabbi Moshe Mordechai Epstein of the Slabodka Yeshiva and the Rabbi of Kaunas, Avraham Dov Baer Kahana Shapiro.
 In the same year, Kook founded the Mercaz HaRav yeshiva in Jerusalem.

 Kook died in Jerusalem in 1935 and his funeral was attended by an estimated 20,000 mourners.

-Thought

-Kook wrote prolifically on both Halakha and Jewish thought.

-In line with many orthodox interpreters of the Jewish religion, Kook believed that there was a fundamental difference between Jews and Gentiles.
-The difference between a Jewish and a Gentile soul was greater than the difference between the soul of a Gentile and an animal.
+Alliances

 Kook maintained communication and political alliances with various Jewish sectors, including the secular Jewish Zionist leadership, the Religious Zionists, and more traditional non-Zionist Orthodox Jews.

 Inauguration of Hebrew University

 In 1928, Kook wrote a letter to Rabbi Joseph Messas (Chief Rabbi in Algeria), addressing certain misquotes which were erroneously being repeated in his name regarding a speech he gave at the inauguration of Hebrew University.
 The following are translated excerpts from the letter Kook wrote to Messas:

 Theodor Herzl eulogy

 In 1904, Kook wrote a letter to his father-in-law, addressing certain misquotes which were erroneously being repeated in his name regarding a speech he gave after Theodor Herzl's passing: